-Ankita is a physicist working for the scientific journal Nature Reviews Physics, she is very engaging, but unfortunately, my knowledge of quasi-particles is seriously lacking and our science chat stops no sooner than it has begun.
+Ankita is a physicist working as an editor for the scientific journal Nature Reviews Physics, she is passionate, but unfortunately, my knowledge of quasi-particles is seriously lacking and our science chat stops no sooner than it has begun!
 She's happy to meet me near where she lives in Stoke Newington, an area she loves and it's great to get out of the workshop for a breath of fresh air and to meet Ankita.

 In a lot of cases these bikes where originally specced with steel-rimmed wheels.
 These are no longer in production, and for good reason, as they are heavy, a pain to service, and do not perform well, especially in wet conditions.
 We replace these in every instance with new modern alloy wheels that are lighter and safer!

 Ankita bought her Gitane from us in December 2019, She says "I actually remember it really well because it was my birthday, so yeah, December 1st 2019!
 I’ve been working from home since the first lockdown started, but I originally bought it for commuting."
 She bought her Gitane for her commute from Stokey to King's Cross but now feels lucky that she got it when she did as it has given her a new found freedom of the city.